Aviation industry of Russia: Israel

 A licensed copy of the Israeli IAI Searcher UAV is produced by UZGA.
 A fully domestic version Forpost-R made its first flight in 2019, with production continuing as of 2025 in both reconnaissance and strike configurations.
 The domestic variant of the drone replaces its engine and electronic components with those of Russian manufacture.

 In 2009, Israel and Russia signed a contract to supply a batch of IAI Bird-Eye reconnaissance drones to the Russian Ground Forces, following a Russian evaluation of combat performance during the Russo-Georgian War.
 In December 2009 media reports suggested that Russia is negotiating a second purchase of drones.
 In October 2010, Israel Aerospace Industries announced that it signed a $400 million agreement to sell unmanned aerial vehicles components for a production line of UAVs to be assembled in Russia.
 In Russian service, the drones were given the designation Zastava.
 A small number of IAI I-View drones were also purchased.

+Ukraine

+Civil aircraft

+Ukraine inherited a significant portion of the Soviet aviation industry, including the Antonov and Ivchenko-Progress design bureaus, as well as several manufacturing and maintenance facilities.
+These facilities were closely associated and reliant on partnerships with the industries of Russia, particularly in regards to aircraft design, avionics and flight testing.
+From Ukrainian Independence until the geopolitical turmoil as a result of the Euromaidan, the joint production of aircraft was relatively successful.
+The aircraft on offer were primarily aimed at serving the countries of the CIS, or other friendly countries such as Cuba, Iran and North Korea, which have limited access to western-built aircraft.